Goering Center Roundtables

-Our Executive Roundtables provide a forum for collaborative peer sharing about strategic and tactical business issues, within the larger context of your personal and family concerns.
+Our Roundtables provide a forum for collaborative peer sharing about strategic and tactical business issues, within the larger context of your personal and family concerns.
 Consider this your very own board of advisors, whose number-one goal is to help you restore balance.

 Who should participate and why?